TheRealNin/ns2-rebirth/rebirth.md

 * Scans and building blueprints are coloured orange if they are the enemy's.
 * Scanned players are tracked with a circle that stays on and doesn't flicker (NS2+ cheat has been disabled)
 * Marines can always see power node status.
 This can reveal your enemy's starting location (or race)
-* Sentries no longer require a sentry battery.
+* Sentries no longer require a sentry battery, but now require power.
 Batteries can no longer be constructed.
+Max of 2 sentries per room.
 * Significant bot intelligence improvements
+* Robotics Factory cost reduced to 5 (from 10).
+ARC Factory increased to 10 (from 5).

 ## Extra Mods
 ### Healing field